 The Village is exposed to various risks of loss related to torts: theft of, damage to, and destruction of assets; errors and omissions, injuries to employees, and natural disasters.
-The Village's general liability risks are financed through participation in the Montgomery County Self Insurance Pool together with the County Government's component units, and at least one other local municipality.
-The Village paid annual premiums of approximately \$4,740 and \$4,510 for the fiscal years ended June 30, 2011 and 2010, respectively to the pool for its general, auto, worker's compensation, public official bond and property insurance coverage.
+The Village's general liability risks are financed through participation in the Local Government Insurance Trust which is a self-insurance pool.
+The Village paid annual premiums of approximately \$1,074 and \$4,740 for the fiscal years ended June 30, 2012 and 2011, respectively to the pool for its general, auto, worker's compensation, public official bond and property insurance coverage.
 Claims over the past three years have been significantly less than that amount.